awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

 To update your AWS Elastic Beanstalk environment to use HTTPS, you need to configure an HTTPS listener for the load balancer in your environment\.
 Two types of load balancer support an HTTPS listener: Classic Load Balancer and Application Load Balancer\.

-You can use the Elastic Beanstalk console to configure a secure listener and assign the certificate\.
+You can use either the Elastic Beanstalk console or a configuration file to configure a secure listener and assign the certificate\.

+**Note**
+Single\-instance environments don't have a load balancer and don't support HTTPS termination at the load balancer\.

+## Configuring a Secure Listener Using the Elastic Beanstalk Console<a name="configuring-https-elb.console"></a>

-**To assign a certificate to your environment's load balancer \(Elastic Beanstalk console\)**
+**To assign a certificate to your environment's load balancer**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.